-(A partnership with the Northeast Ohio Medical University College of Pharmacy)
+(A partnership institution of Northeast Ohio Medical University and Lake Erie College of Osteopathic Medicine)

 General Pharmacy Information

 Pharmacists are an integral part of any healthcare team.
 Primarily responsible for distributing the drugs prescribed by physicians, pharmacists must be well-versed in the indications, dosages, side-effects and interactions of medications.
 Therefore, a strong foundation in chemistry, biology and physics is essential to the field.